 That disc and its 2014 follow-up, Corazon, were Santana’s vow to raise the proverbial bar of a modern music biz that is “…so shallow we have to take it to a place where you hear a song and it gives you chills or makes you cry and laugh.”

-Such philosophical bits applied to music are one of the elements that have long endeared fans to the music and life of Santana.
+Such philosophical bits are among the elements that have long endeared fans to the music and life of Santana.

 Born in Autlan de Navarro, Mexico, the music of B.B.
 King, Javier Bátiz, John Lee Hooker, and Gábor Szabó pushed him away from his first instrument – violin – to his true calling.
 In his 2006 VG interview with Dan Forte, he equated playing guitar to breathing, and cited its ability to help him convert universal energy to notes on a fretboard.